Preview: Braves at Brewers

 TV: 8:10 p.m.
 ET, FSN Southeast (Atlanta), FSN Wisconsin (Milwaukee)

-Control issues reared their ugly head for De La Cruz, who issued a career-high five walks to drive up his pitch count against St. Louis on Friday.
-Although the 27-year-old Dominican limited the damage, the one run he allowed on two hits proved to be the difference in a hard-luck 1-0 setback to the Cardinals.
-De La Cruz, who will be facing Milwaukee for the first time, will be making his fifth start and 12th appearance this season.

-Anderson yielded a pair of solo homers over six innings to settle for a no-decision against his former team (Arizona) on Friday.
-The 28-year-old struggled with the home-run ball earlier in the season prior to surrendering just two in his previous six starts before Yasmany Tomas went deep on two occasions.
-While pitching for the Diamondbacks, Anderson handcuffed Atlanta in his lone encounter by allowing two runs and striking out eight over seven innings to pick up the win.
+Peralta, who was Milwaukee's Opening Day starter, was recalled from Triple-A Colorado Springs to receive yet another chance with scheduled starter Junior Guerra nursing an elbow injury.
+The 27-year-old Dominican struggled mightily by allowing 12 homers and 27 walks in his first 13 games with Milwaukee before recording a 6.31 ERA in 10 starts with the Sky Sox.
+Peralta improved to 2-1 in his career versus Atlanta after allowing two runs in 5 1/3 innings of a 6-2 victory on May 26.

+1. Milwaukee 3B Hernan Perez had 13 hits and scored nine times in his last eight games.

-1. Atlanta OF Nick Markakis is 8-for-17 with one homer, five RBIs and three runs scored in his four-game hitting streak.
+2. Atlanta RF Nick Markakis is 7-for-13 with one homer, four RBIs and three runs scored in his last three contests.

-2. Milwaukee OF Kirk Nieuwenhuis is hitless in 12 at-bats in his last four games and just 3-for-26 in his last eight.

-3. Braves OF Matt Kemp is 6-for-17 with one homer, four RBIs and as many runs scored during his four-game hitting streak.
+3. Brewers C Martin Maldonado is 1-for-14 with eight strikeouts in his last four games.

 PREDICTION: Braves 5, Brewers 2